a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 ![end-level-box.gif](../../../assets/images/end-level-box.gif)

 This enhanced map tile is defined by the `EndLevelBox` class.
-Its job is simple upon being touched by the player, it will set the player's "level state" to `LEVEL_COMPLETED`, which tells the player to do its win animation and whatever else may follow the level being completed afterwards.
+Its job is simple: upon being touched by the player, it will set the player's "level state" to `LEVEL_COMPLETED`.
+This tells the player to do its win animation and whatever else may follow the level being completed.

 ```java
 if (intersects(player)) {